 Nine-teen days later, a lavish dinner party thrown in celebration of her sixteenth birthday.
 Hundreds of guests attended, and every corner of the Ravon manor echoed with greetings and pleasant conversations.
 Food was being catered around to the guests, and a joyous atmosphere pervaded all throughout the manor.

 “You’ve grown so beautiful!
-Oh how I wish we had a son to accompany you for the duration of the evening!”
+Oh, how I wish we had a son to accompany you for the duration of the evening!”
 An overly dressed woman in her fifties exclaimed upon seeing her.
-“Holtus look at how much little Naleen as grown!”
+“Holtus!
+Look at how much little Naleen has grown!”
 The woman pulled a boisterous round man from his conversation with two other guests.

 “My, how the years have passed.
 What a beauty you’ve become.”
 The man smiled upon seeing her.

-“Thank you for both for attending, uncle and aunt Landersfell.
-You said the same things last year,” She gave a dazzling smile.
-“You both flatter me too much.”
+“Thank you for both for attending, uncle and aunt Landersfell.”
+She gave a dazzling smile.
+“You both flatter me too much.
+You said the same things last year.”

 She was courteously greeting the many notable lords and ladies who attended the celebration.

-The Landersfell were longtime friends of the Ravon family and has known her ever since she was a babe.
+The Landersfell were longtime friends of the Ravon family and had known her ever since she was a babe.

 “Nonsense.
 Like they say: it is a gentlemen’s obligation to praise a beautiful woman.”
 The jolly man replied with a smile.

 “Hehehe.”
-Naleen couldn’t help but laugh at her aunt’s remark.
+Naleen couldn’t help but laugh at the remark.

 “Gah!
 This wife of mine.
 Be sure to treat your husband better when you’re married, Naleen.
 Don’t do what your aunt does.”
 The man smiled, playing along with his wife’s retort.